PKU-Alignment/align-anything/docs/source/training/dataset_custom.rst

 example, we illustrate here how to design the template and incorporate it into a complete RLHF workflow.

-The orignal data key-value pairs for AA_TI2T are as follows:
+The original data key-value pairs for AA_TI2T are as follows:

 .. code:: python